Follow This Old House online:

 “I wish I’d had a home warranty because it would have covered the cost,” Sonia said.
 “It was a very sudden, unexpected expense that I wasn’t prepared for at all because I had just repaired it the year before.
 [Your air conditioner] is something you need, especially in North Carolina.
 If your house is 90 degrees Fahrenheit, you can’t function.”

-“Always have your HVAC inspected at the end of the season because that’s when it’s going to be the easiest to schedule maintenance,” Callie said.
-“We scheduled our heater maintenance in April, and the company we hired completed it in the last week of September.”
+• “Always have your HVAC inspected at the end of the season because that’s when it’s going to be the easiest to schedule maintenance,” says Callie M., who owns a home in Wilmington, Delaware.
+“We scheduled our heater maintenance in April, and the company completed it the last week of September.”

 FAQs About Home Warranties for Your HVAC